SKIDATA Mountain Destinations Facts & Evidence

 SKIDATA Mountain Destinations: Common Confusions

 | Often Confused With | Ski resort ERP and property management systems; lift and snowmaking operations technology; lodging and hotel reservation platforms; general event ticketing platforms.
-SKIDATA focuses on access control, ticketing, and revenue management for mountain destinations; lift maintenance, snowmaking, and accommodation management are separate domains. |
+SKIDATA focuses on access control, ticketing, sales, fulfillment, and revenue management for mountain destinations.
+Lift maintenance, snowmaking, and accommodation management are separate domains. |

 |---|